dknkim/Manuscript_alert/RAG_plan.md

 ### 🔹 Step 1: Prepare Our Knowledge Base

 - Manually collect 20–30 PDFs on Alzheimer’s disease, MRI, PET
-- Extract text from each PDF (title, abstract, full text optional)
+- Extract text from each PDF (title, abstract, full text)
 - Embed them using `sentence-transformers`
 - Store embeddings in a vector store (e.g., ChromaDB)